-First Division 60% of the aggregate marks prescribed in Semesters I to VI taken together

-Second Division 50%

-All the rest shall be declared to have passed the examination.
+First Division 60% of the aggregate marks prescribed at Part I Examination, Part II Examination, Part III Examination, Part III Examination, taken together All the rest shall be declared to have passed the examination.

-- ▲ For passing a candidate shall have to secure at least 40% marks in each course (Theory and Practical separately). - ▲ No division shall be awarded in Semesters I to V. - ▲ Whenever a candidate appears for a due paper examination, she will do so according to the syllabus in force. - ▲ A candidate not appearing in any examination/absent in any paper of term end examination shall be considered as having DUE in those papers.
+- ▲ For passing a candidate shall have to secure at least 40% marks in each course (Theory and practical separately). - ▲ No division shall be awarded at the Part -I &Part- II examination. - ▲ Due paper(s) will be held along with the examination of the next semester.
+The chance of due paper(s) will be given only 4 times. - ▲ Whenever a candidate appears at for a due paper examination she will do so according to the syllabus in force.